mrdonado/blog/_posts/2021-06-05-yin-and-yang.markdown

 > [...]
 Much of this experimentation might not involve writing a line of code—after all, **working software is still an experiment, just a really expensive one**.
 As confidence increases and software is the experiment, Agile is how teams constantly adapt to change, repeatedly adjusting their course and taking the next steps

-Therefore, during the initial phases of a startup you should better spend your time experimenting and collecting data about your experiments to continue taking well-informed decisions.
+Therefore, during the initial phases of a startup, you should better spend your time experimenting and collecting data about your experiments to continue taking well-informed decisions.
 You can interpret this as a technical variant of Paul Graham's ["Do things that don't scale"](http://paulgraham.com/ds.html).
 What is the advantage of writing a high-quality scalable solution if you end up throwing it all away?

 Some developers would be horrified to even think about developing software like that.
 That's because they don't see software development as a craft nor as an Engineering discipline, *but as a religion*.
 Good developers see the value in software quality techniques, but they can also see the big picture and the cost of [non-functional requirements](https://en.wikipedia.org/wiki/Non-functional_requirement), especially in the beginning.
 If you don't see this, you might end up with an overengineered solution, that is difficult to maintain and poorly addresses the business needs.